bll123/di/README.txt

 Version 5 Roadmap (more or less)

 - done: move the totals processing into the main library.
+- done: finish the api, there's still a couple of routines to write
+- done: linux tirpc library
 - get all the basics working
-- finish the api, there's still a couple of routines to write
 - wiki documentation for the api
 - make the beta available to download
+- work on the test suite
 - get basic di working on all platforms I have access to.
 - check the cmake configuration against mkconfig.  check again. re-check.
+- i have macos now, test quotas and nfs quotas there
+- write the manual page for the library
+- re-write the readme, get ready for production release
+- wiki page updates and rewrite
+- production release

+Most of the following _should_ work...but I may have easily messed up the calculations.
+The basic code structure hasn't changed.

 - apfs testing on macos
-- i have macos now, test quotas and nfs quotas there
 - test quota handling
 - test nfs quota handling
-- linux tirpc library
 - xfs quotas
 - dragonflybsd quotas
 - zfs testing on solaris
-- write the manual page for the library
-- re-write the readme, get ready for production release
-- wiki page updates and rewrite
-- production release

 Version 5 beta Notes